Korunil/navisight/README.md

 </div>

 ---
+# Executive Summary

+NaviSight is a behavioral intelligence platform for maritime anomaly detection built around self-supervised representation learning.

+The system transforms raw AIS telemetry into latent behavioral embeddings using a Masked Autoencoder Transformer and detects anomalous activity through cohort-aware similarity search, behavioral profiling, and contextual risk fusion.

+The architecture was designed to answer a fundamental question:

+> Can vessel behavior itself become the primary signal for maritime threat detection?

+Rather than relying on manually engineered rules, NaviSight learns behavioral manifolds directly from historical trajectories and identifies deviations in latent space.

+The platform combines:

+- Self-Supervised Transformers
+- Geospatial Feature Engineering
+- Behavioral Embedding Learning
+- HNSW Similarity Search
+- Rolling Profile Modeling
+- Counterfactual Threat Simulation
+- Explainable Risk Attribution

+into a unified operational intelligence system.

+The result is a framework capable of detecting subtle behavioral anomalies that would remain invisible to threshold-based monitoring systems.

+---
 ## Overview

 NaviSight is an end-to-end maritime behavioral intelligence platform that learns latent vessel behavior directly from AIS telemetry and detects anomalous activity using self-supervised representation learning, cohort-aware similarity search, rolling behavioral profiling, and contextual risk fusion.